 In the previous post we learned why we should consider investing, now lets discuss something about “The Power of Compounding”.

 There are two types of people in this world, those who understand the Power of Compounding in Investing and those who don’t.
-Almost everyone who invests money claims to understand the Power of Compounding in Investing but very few actually do.
+Very few people invests money and among them, very few invests in stock.
+Almost everyone who invests money in stock claims to understand the Power of Compounding in Investing but very few actually do.

 Let’s see if you really understand it, let me ask you a simple question.
 Let’s assume you’re in a job interview and the interviewer gives you two options:-